Zum Hauptinhalt springen

 Über den Autor

-Lance Esplund writes about art for the Wall Street Journal.
-Previously, he was US art critic for Bloomberg News and chief art critic for the New York Sun.
-He has taught studio art and art history at the Parsons School of Design and Rider University, and has served as visiting MFA critic at the New York Studio School.
-His essays have appeared in Art in America, Harper's, Modern Painters, and the New Republic among others.
-Esplund lives in Brooklyn, New York.
+Lance Esplund is an art critic for the Wall Street Journal.
+Trained as a painter, he has taught at the Parsons School for Design and the New York Studio School.
+His essays have appeared in Art in America, Harper's, and The New Republic among others.
+Esplund lives in Milton, Pennsylvania, and Brooklyn, New York.

 Details